ArnoBidet/wanderways-doc/docs/backend/data-harvest-strategy.md

 ## Map statistics

-At the end of a game, successful or given up, regardless of the game mode, increments its value for the given map type
+At the end of a game, successful or given up, regardless of the game mod, increments its value for the given map type

-## Gamemode statistics
+## Gamemod statistics

-At the end of a game, successful or given up, regardless of the game mode, increments its value for the given gamemode type
+At the end of a game, successful or given up, regardless of the game mod, increments its value for the given gamemod type

 ## Success or give up statistics

-At the end of a game, successful or given up, increments the `play_count` value for each game played and increments `give_up_count` when the player gives up, taking into account the user's language for the game mode and the given map.
+At the end of a game, successful or given up, increments the `play_count` value for each game played and increments `give_up_count` when the player gives up, taking into account the user's language for the game mod and the given map.

 The value `unfinished_count` is computed with the values
 ```